a-beduc/formation_project_9/README.md

     ```bash
     pip install -r requirements.txt
     ```
+6. (Optional) If you want a new Database,
+   - Delete the current data
+     - Delete the db.sqlite3 in the root directory
+     - Delete the files found in /media

-6. Apply migrations:
+   - Apply migrations
-Make sure you are in the project's root directory
+     - Make sure you are in the project's root directory

          ```bash
-    python manage.py makemigrations
          python manage.py migrate
          ```

+   - Create an admin user to access the Admin panel.
+       ```bash
+       python manage.py createsuperuser

+       Username: <Your choice>
+       Emailaddress: example@gmail.com
+       Password: ******
+       Password(again): ******
+       ```

+7. Generate a SECRET_KEY:
+   * Create a .env file at the root of the project by copying the content .env.example
+   * Go to https://djecrety.ir/ to generate a Django SECRET_KEY
+   * Paste the generated key as a string in the .env
+   * It should look like : SECRET_KEY='your_unique_generated_secret_key'

-7. Run the server:
+8. Run the server:

     ```bash
     python manage.py runserver